LRGH/plasmasm/README.md

 Another use case is conversion of x86 assembly from AT&T syntax to Intel syntax, or the reverse.

-When binary is input and binary is output, a use case is the modification of a binary of unknown source.
-Note that because PlasmASM binary generation is still full of bugs, it is often more robust to have PlasmASM generate assembly and then to have as generate the binary.
+When binary is input, a use case is the modification of a binary of unknown source.
+Note that object files are usually easier to parse than executable binaries.

+Note that PlasmASM can output a binary, but it is often more robust to have PlasmASM generate assembly and then to have as generate the binary.